ABennettLab/protocol-website/content/docs/8_library_pooling/_index.md

 | Qubit buffer  |          199           |     n + 2      |       |
 | Qubit reagent |           1            |     n + 2      |       |

 2. **Aliquot the working solution in each tube**.
 For each sample tube aliquot 199µl, for the two standard tubes aliquot 190µl.
+Make sure to use the Qubit Assay tubes (see Materials below)
 3. **Add standards**.
 In one of the standard tubes add Standard #1 and add Standard #2 to the other one.
 Mark tubes accordingly.
 4. **Add samples**.
 In each of the other tubes, add 1µl of each sample.
 Mark tubes accordingly.
 5. **Vortex** each tube for 4-5 seconds and quickly **centrifuge** it.